 BIOCET - CETACEAN BIOBANK

-BIOCET biobank represents the southern hemisphere's most diverse tissue repository.
-An expansive 25-year collection of dry, fixed, frozen tissue samples and swabs spanning 21 native, migratory and vagrant cetacean species in New Zealand.
+BIOCET biobank represents the southern hemisphere's most diverse tissue repository for cetaceans.
+An expansive 25-year collection of dry, fixed, frozen tissue samples and swabs spanning 21 native, migratory and vagrant species sampled from mainland and offshore islands of New Zealand.

 Fixed Collection